LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/Derived Types/PointersAndReferences/const.md

 declaring a variable as const effectively ensures that value of the variable is fixed as the initialization value for the life of the variable.
 The value of a const-variable cannot be changed, and therefore it cannot be used as an l-value.

 Pointers are variables, too, and hence the const keyword that is relevant to variables is relevant to pointers as well.

-However, pointers are a special kind of variable as they contain a memory address and are used to modify memory at that address.
-Thus, when it comes to pointers and constants, you have the following cases.
+Pointers can be made const.

+The compiler will still endeavor to prevent storage allocation and do constant folding when dealing with const pointers, but these features seem less useful in this case.

+More importantly, the compiler will tell you if you attempt to change a const pointer, which adds a great deal of safety.

+When using const with pointers, you have two options: const can be applied to what the pointer is pointing to, a pointer to constant data the const can be applied to the address stored in the pointer itself, a pointer with constant address

 #### A Pointer to Const Data

 A pointer to a const value is a (non-const) pointer that points to a constant value.
 Such a pointer does not allow modification of the data through the pointer.

+The trick with a pointer definition, as with any complicated definition, is to read it starting at the identifier and work your way out.
+The const specifier binds to the thing it is “closest to.”
+So if you want to prevent any changes to the element you are pointing to, you write a definition like this:

+  const type* identifier;

+Starting from the identifier, we read “identifier is a pointer, which points to a const of type.”
+Here, no initialization is required because you’re saying that it can point to anything (that is, it is not const), but the thing it points to cannot be changed.

+Here’s the mildly confusing part.
+You might think that to make the pointer itself unchangeable, that is, to prevent any change to the address contained inside the pointer, you would simply move the const to the other side of the int like this:

+type const* identifier;

-The declaration of const data merely requires that the const precede the *, so either of the following two declarations are valid.
+The declaration of const data merely requires that the const precede the *, so the above declaration is also valid.

-  const type* variable;
-  type const * variable;
+It’s not all that crazy to think that this should read “identifier is a const pointer of type.”

+However, the way it actually reads is “identifier is an ordinary pointer of type that happens to be const.”
+That is, the const has bound itself to the type again, and the effect is the same as the previous definition.
+The fact that these two definitions are the same is the confusing point; to prevent this confusion on the part of your reader, you should probably stick to the first form.

 The memory address stored in a pointer to constant data cannot be assigned into regular pointers (that is, pointers to non-const data) without a const cast.